kairosity/rest-api-blog/README.md

 ## SEO
 - Meta tags are incorporated into all pages.
 Most importantly: geo, keywords & description.
 - All pages have relevant "keyworded" title tags.
 - The blog details page uses keyword-rich "slugs" instead of ids.
 - All links are functional.
 - (Hypothetically) - All headings match keyword research & strategies.

 ## Accessibility
 - All elements are keyboard accessible.
 - Skip to Main Link functional on all pages for good keyboard user UX & accessibility.
 - Contrast, sizing & colour accessibility is all excellent.
+- Colour-blind accessible - checked using the web disability simulator Chrome plugin.
 - Site is viewable & functional up to page zoom of 200%.
 - All forms have ariaDescribedBy attributes.
-- Wherever possible and logical HTML elements are semantic.
+- Wherever possible and logical, HTML elements are semantic.
 Posts are <articles> etc..
+- All photos have alt tags.

 <br>